NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 We found experimentally that, if the scan lines for all the input cameras are perfectly parallel, then the jitter solver will not converge to the known solution.
 This is because the optimization problem is under-constrained.
-If the scan lines for different cameras meet at, for example, a 15 degree angle, then the "rigidity" of a given scan line will be able to help correct the jitter in the scan lines for the other cameras intersecting it, resulting in a solution close to the expected one.
+If the scan lines for different cameras meet at, for example, a 6-15 degree angle, and the lines are long enough to offer good overlap, then the "rigidity" of a given scan line will be able to help correct the jitter in the scan lines for the other cameras intersecting it, resulting in a solution close to the expected one.

 See a worked-out example for how to set orientation constraints in :numref:`jitter_linescan_frame_cam`.
 There, frame cameras are used as well,